city-of-baltimore/transition-agenda/README.md

 ### Have Questions?

 Feel free to reach out!
 We're always happy to help other local governments and are big fans of data and transparency.
+You can email Brendan at brendan.hellweg@baltimorecity.gov.